 The Graduate Admissions Committee, composed of representatives from each of the areas of academic specialization within the ILR School and the Director of Graduate Studies, makes admissions decisions for the MS/PhD program.
 These decisions reflect consideration of both applicants’ academic record (grades and standardized test scores), and whether applicants’ academic interests, as expressed in their statement of purpose, can be pursued effectively at ILR, given the interests of faculty members.

-The MS/PhD application is currently open.
-Applicants must submit their application, including all supporting documentation, in time for us to receive it by December 15, 2019.
-Decisions are usually made by early March, and applicants are notified in a letter from the Director of Graduate Studies.
+The MS/PhD application is currently closed.
+Decisions for fall 2020 are expected to be made by March 2020, and applicants will be notified in a letter from the Director of Graduate Studies.

 - Statement of Purpose

 - Recommendations - Two academic letters of recommendation are required.

 - Writing Sample - Applicants are strongly encouraged to submit a writing sample.
 Applicants who have already completed a Master's degree may submit a copy of their Master's thesis.

 - GRE or GMAT Scores - There is no defined GRE or GMAT score performance requirement.
 For GRE exams, please send scores to Cornell University Graduate School Code # 2098.
 Department codes are not used for matching scores to applications; if ETS requires you to select a department code, you may choose “undecided” or “not listed”.

 - TOEFL or IELTS Scores - The Graduate School does have requirements for performance on TOEFL or IETLS scores for non-native English-speaking applicants.